 Trained staff is on-hand.

 A screening process is required to sign-up.
 Screenings take place at The Crossings at Five Forks.

 To schedule a screening time, email Shannon Vann at [email protected]

 GAPS would like to thank the Crossings for hosting this program.

 Expert presentations on topics ranging from nutrition and exercise to the latest research as these relate to those people living with Parkinson’s Disease.
 Offered during weekday lunch hour to accommodate both retirees and those still in the work force.
-The next seminar is October 25, 2018.
+The next seminar TBA in 2019.

 Peer Support Groups

 Every week, GAPS facilitates local peer support groups for both the people with Parkinson’s and their care partners.
 These are offered at different locations around Greenville to accommodate members in all areas.
 These groups are a critical part of our community where members are able to share their challenges and triumphs as well as ask questions about symptoms, issues, and concerns from people who are walking a similar path.
 We encourage all members to find a group that suits their needs and plug in for encouragement and support.
 If you are a young onset member, or even someone who is just unable to attend the daytime groups, you may be interested in attending the social mixer each month from 5:30-7:00pm.
 Sign up as a member to get up to date locations and times.

 This program reaches out to those members still active in the workforce and the community!
 We hope this monthly social night will be a fun way for everyone to come and meet other active PD members, our board, volunteers, and staff, and that it will help us as we grow in awareness and commitment to the people of Greenville.